aws-samples/fault-tolerance-analyser/README.md

     --truncate-output
 ```

 In the command above, the script is run for the us-east-1 region, and looks at the services Lambda, Opensearch, Document DB and RDS.
-It generates the csv file and uploads it to the bucket test-bucket.
+It generates the csv file and writes it to the output sub folder in the folder it is run.
 The truncate-output option ensures that if there is any existing file it is truncated before the findings are added.

 Once the script finishes, check the subfolder output/ and you will see 2 files like below.